 File Type Example Explanation .RPP REAPER Project File Alone.RPP This file is the core of your project.
 It holds all the information about your tracks, your media and their settingsRPP files are stored in text format. .RPP-bak Project Backup File Alone.RPP-bak When you save an existing project file, the previous version is saved with the .RPP-bak extension.
-You can recover a project from its previous state by opening the backup file.
-Note: Sooner or later you should familiarise yourself with REAPER's project backup options (see section 22.3.1 of this guide) for managing and organising your backup files. .RPP-UNDO Undo History File Alone.RPP-UNDO This file type will be created if the option to save undo history with your project files is enabled in the Undo Settings section of the General section in your Options, Preferences window.
+You can recover a project from its previous state by opening the backup file. you should familiarise you or managing and organising rself with REAPER's project backup options (see section g your backup files. .RPP-UNDO Undo History File Alone.RPP-UNDO This file type will be created if the option to save undo history with your project files is enabled in the Undo Settings section of the General section in your Options , Preferences window.
 See Chapter 2 for more information. .reapeaks REAPER Peaks File Vox.wav.reapeaks These files contain the information necessary to enable REAPER to draw the waveforms etc. on your media items. .reapindex REAPER Peaks File Vox.wav.reapindex These files contain index information about your individual media items.